EternalllZM/rtd-codz/docs/source/rules.rst

 .. _gameshare: https://www.makeuseof.com/tag/gameshare-xbox-one/

 .. note::
-    :ref:`Gamesharing is a feature meant for friends and family, not random members of a Discord server.`
+    :ref:`Gamesharing is a feature meant for use only with trusted friends and family, not random members of a Discord server.`

 .. tip::
     :ref:`Should the other person use your account to break the Code of Conduct, your account can be suspended and there's nothing you can do about it.`